It's a Bird. It's a Plane. It's the Future.

 "The research aspect is exciting," Whitley said.
 "I look forward to the day where we can access timely information from the office or desktop.
 Land and operation managers will be able to manage their resources more effectively and efficiently without exhausting human resources."

 Continuing to Learn

-Building off of the current research uses, the Noble Foundation is working to develop and incorporate new data-rich tools, such as UAV images, to help determine stocking rates and carrying capacities, and to support grazing program development for producers in the organization's consultation program.
+Building off of the current research uses, the Noble Research Institute is working to develop and incorporate new data-rich tools, such as UAV images, to help determine stocking rates and carrying capacities, and to support grazing program development for producers in the organization's consultation program.
 These tools will not take decision-making out of producers' hands.
 Instead, it will provide them with consistent data and information to make effective decisions quicker.

 "It's exciting to see what opportunities this technology holds for rangelands," Komp said.
 "The row crop industry is already using UAVs, but rangelands are much more complex and diverse.
 UAVs will benefit more people and land as technology improves."

 The Noble Research Institute UAV specialists will continue learning the technology to broaden its use across the organization and research farms.